Pherpher089-zz/Lambda-Notes/Career-Development/Endorcement/Web-Core-Interview.md

 -   Single Page Apps
     -   Use forms to build interactive Component Behavior
 -   Redux
-    -   Use Redux thunks to make stateful API requests with an appropriate spinner UI
+    -   Use Redux thunks to make statefull API requests with an appropriate spinner UI
 -   APIs
     -   Use RESTful HTTP methods PUT & DELETE to modify data on a server
 -   APIs